 The report is also recommending that the Government, and the National and Regional Schools Commissioners to do more to create mechanisms that spread good practice from the best academy chains to the rest.

-Sir Peter Lampl, founder of the Sutton Trust, said today:
+Sir Peter Lampl, founder and chairman of the Sutton Trust, said today:

 “Two-thirds of academy chains perform below the national average for all state schools on key measures of attainment for disadvantaged young people.
 Improving their educational achievement was the original reason why academies were set up.
 In this regard they have not succeeded.